 GS 100 Foundations for Learning and Development

 The purpose of this course is to enable students to understand the foundations of learning and development by examining their skills, attitudes, beliefs, and behaviors, and the contribution of a liberal arts education to their holistic development (emotional, ethical, intellectual, physical, social, spiritual, and vocational).
 Students will develop academic and other skills related to higher-order thinking, social and emotional intelligence, cultural competence, digital age learning, and financial decision-making.
 They will learn to enhance their own motivation, responsibility and leadership.
 Students will also explore their personality, strengths, interests, and purpose in order to fully engage in the education process and set goals that represent their values and priorities.
 Open to first-year students accepted into the TRIO Achievement Program.
 Students may not receive credit for both GS 100 and GS 110.

 GS 110 Critical Reading and Learning

 This course is designed to help students connect their own gifts, talents, and vocation with the needs of the world.
-The course begins with an on-campus week of readings and discussion.
-The classes will introduce students to the major concepts of community, service, compassion, social justice, social change, leadership, and vocation.
+The course begins with on-campus days of introduction to the major concepts of community service, compassion, social justice, social change, leadership, and vocation.
 These classes will also enable students to identify their own strengths.
-The second week of the course will be an intensive service experience in the Twin Cities in order to allow students to address a specific need such as homelessness.
-During the last week, students will return to campus for further readings, discussion, and reflection in order to incorporate their service experience into an understanding of their own vocation in relation to the needs they witnessed and addressed.
-The final week will also introduce students to opportunities for service in the Decorah community.
+The second part of the course, based at the ELCA "Spirit in the Desert" retreat center in Carefree, Arizona (close to Phoenix), offers an intensive service experience through area churches in order to allow students to address a specific need such as homelessness.
+The course concludes with a special 2-day Blessed to be a Blessing retreat at Spirit in the Desert, offering students further readings, discussion, and rich inter-generational reflection in order to incorporate their service experience into an understanding of their own vocation in relation to the needs they have witnessed and addressed.
 Additional fees will apply.
 Prerequisite: sophomore status.